War and Peace

 Absolutely not!
 As Doss’s example so well highlights, Christians who are involved in the medical side of war are actually doing the opposite of killing while still supporting their country.
 By saving lives, they are not only following the example of Jesus but are prolonging the opportunity a person has to make a decision for Christ.
 To do less would be to condemn the wounded to an early grave and remove from them the continued opportunity to make a decision for salvation.

-Every month, Lyle Southwell delves into the Bible to answer some of life and Christianity’s deeper questions.
+Every month, Lyle Southwell delves into the Bible to

 Suggest a topic at email@example.com.